etn406/beetrave/README.md

 - [x] Display some data from beet's library on the frontend

-- [ ] Create a paginated table on the frontend with tracks, grouped by albums, and with a few columns
+- [ ] Create a paginated table on the frontend with tracks, grouped by albums

 - [ ] Read Syncthing `.stignore`